ibm-cloud-docs/EventStreams/using_rest_producer.md

        Example Headers:  –H "Content-Type: application/json" -H "Accept: application/json"
 4. Payload: <br>
     The payload for v2 endpoint should be provided in JSON format.
-The message key, headers and data can be defined in the payload.
+The message key, headers, and data can be defined in the payload.
 The headers can be specified in the form of a list, whose values should be base64 encoded.
-The message key and headers are however optional.
+However, the message key and headers are optional.

-       Example Payload:
+       Example payload:
        {
          "headers": [
          {